 How Can You Use Car Accident Pre-Settlement Funding?

-There are no restrictions or rules relating to how you can use your car accident loan.
+There are no restrictions or rules on using your car accident loan.
 You can use the money to pay any expenses that arise during the lawsuit, not only expenses related to the car accident.
-Some of the common expenses you can use the loan to cover include:
+Some of the common expenses you can use the loan to cover include the following:

 - Medical bills